MartinCowen/blank-console-app/README.md

 #### Adding tests for MS Test
 In (renamed) BlankUnitTest.cpp, copy and edit the sample test method, making sure that each test method has a unique name within the test class.
 This name will appear in the Test Explorer but does not appear anywhere else in code.
 The MS Test framework does the work of discovering it, running the test and listing it, when you ask it to run.

 The only C++ you need to use is Assert, likely only the AreEqual and AreNotEqual methods will suffice.
-If you need it, the complete list of methods are documented here https://docs.microsoft.com/en-us/visualstudio/test/microsoft-visualstudio-testtools-cppunittestframework-api-reference?view=vs-2019#general_asserts
+If you need to know the complete list of methods for Assert, they are documented here https://docs.microsoft.com/en-us/visualstudio/test/microsoft-visualstudio-testtools-cppunittestframework-api-reference?view=vs-2019#general_asserts

 #### Adding tests for minunit
 In mu_test_main.c, copy and edit the mu_sampletest1() function.
 You can add custom messages for each assert failure.